knocklabs/docs/pages/client-integration/authenticating-users.md

 ### 2. Sign the JWT

 Within your backend application you'll need to sign the JWT and make it available to your front-end client.
-Usually you'll do this by passing it down as a serialized property on the user.
+Usually you'll do this by passing it down as a serialized property on the user, or passing via a cookie.

 At a minimum the JWT to be signed must have: